Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • tartar, etc.

 The child should be taken to the dentist, even if no changes are visible on the teeth.
-Many pathological processes in the teeth begin without damage to the enamel, therefore, a specialist examination is necessary to exclude or confirm the diagnosis.
+Many pathological processes in teeth begin without damage to the enamel, so examination by a specialist is necessary to exclude or confirm the diagnosis.

 Diseases of the nasopharynx